Sorackb/HealthcareInstitution/README.md

 An API that will take control over the healthcare institution registration as well as the exams ingest.

+## API documentation

+A API description and try-out methods can be viewed in the following URL:

+  /swagger-ui.html

 **Create a Healthcare Institution**
 ---
   Creates a single Healthcare Institution.